 Figure 8.
 SJ-S(x) for k=2

-Our model particularly provides greater versatility, since in this proposal a parameter k is added, which intervenes as an exponent in the random variable's values, which is shown in the previous graphs (7 and 8).
+Our model notably provides greater versatility, since in this proposal a parameter k is added, which intervenes as an exponent in the random variable's values, as is shown in the previous graphs (7 and 8).

-Parameters estimation of the GPUD(J-S)
+Parameters’ estimation of the GPUD(J-S)

 Consider the estimation of unknown parameters using the maximum likelihood method (Okasha and Kayid, 2016; Torabi et al., 2018).
-For a sample of the random variable (x1, x2, …,xn ), starting from Equation (31), in which an additional parameter k was introduced, which has been working on the generalizations proposed throughout this article.
-The log-likelihood function is given by,
+For a sample of the random variable (x1, x2, …,xn ), starting from Equation (31), in which an additional parameter k was introduced which has been working on the generalizations proposed throughout this article.
+The log-likelihood function is given as,